Dialectical Reconciliation via Structured Argumentative Dialogues: DR-Arg Framework

-Finally, if the agents follow their agent strategies during the DR-HAI dialogue, and the dialogue does not continue after it has terminated, then we say that the DR-HAI dialogue is \emph{well-formed}.
+Now, if the agents follow their respective strategies during the DR dialogue, and the dialogue does not continue after it has terminated, then we say that the dialogue is \emph{well-formed}.